DistrictDataLabs/yellowbrick/docs/api/features/manifold.rst

 preserve class stratification) or to filter features to decrease sparsity in the dataset.

-One common mechanism is to use `SelectKBest` to select the features that have a statistical correlation with the target dataset.
+One common mechanism is to use ``SelectKBest`` to select the features that have a statistical correlation with the target dataset.
 For example, we can use the ``f_classif`` score to find the 3 best features in our occupancy dataset.

+.. note to contributors: the below code takes a long time to run so has not been modified with a plot directive.
+See manifold.py to regenerate images.

 .. code:: python